krhoyt/Kevin/11ty/posts/2021-06-27-building-a-clock-with-stencil.md

 ---
 feature_image: /img/covers/wall.clock.jpg
-layout: 'post.njk'
 title: Building a Clock with Stencil
-description: In this walkthrough we will take a look at building a clock component using Stencil.
+description: Building a clock can reveal a lot about how a platform works.
+In this walkthrough we will take a look at building a clock component using Stencil.
 permalink: /2021/06/27/building-a-clock-with-stencil/
 tags:
   - components